 A group may request a Grey Gallery Guide tour.
 Our standard tours last 45 minutes to an hour; a customized tour may be available upon request.
 Guided groups of 10 to 25 for any type of group (K–12, adult, corporate, college/university, senior center etc.), are welcome to schedule a tour.
 The maximum group per tour is 25 people.
 Special arrangements may be available for larger groups.
-K–12 groups require at least one chaperone per 10 students.
+K–12 groups require at least one chaperone for every 10 students (or fewer).

 Please make every attempt to arrive at the time of your reservation.
 Groups arriving before 11:00 am must wait outdoors until the building entrance opens.
 Please keep this in mind when planning your trip, especially in the case of inclement weather.

 - Group tours are free of charge for NYU students, faculty, and staff; other matriculated college students; and New York City K-12 school groups.

 - Admission for other groups larger than 10 is $5.00 per person, payable to the front desk attendant upon arrival—in the form of one cash payment, one check, or by credit card.
 The Grey will not accept individual payments from people in the group.

 - If you have any questions regarding admission, please put a note in the comments section of the group scheduling request.

 - If your group arrives late for a tour, you may receive a shorter tour ending at the original time.

 Visitors are required to leave some belongings with the Grey’s front desk attendant.
 This includes backpacks, other large bags, food and drink, and outerwear.
 Remove small valuables such as wallets, cellphones, and cameras, and keep them with you.
 The gallery is not responsible for lost items.

 To cancel your group visit reservation, please email firstname.lastname@example.org at least five business days in advance.

 The Grey reserves the right to cancel reservations if necessary.